j-albarran/jalbarran.github.io/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/j-albarran/jalbarran.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Musy

+With Musy you can create music on the fly with a programming language that's versatile and allows you to create songs from notes and phrases.
+You can also export your created songs to MIDI files and listen to them from anywhere!

 ### Markdown